 You'll stay with the same lender and your mortgage deal stays the same too.

-If you’re buying a more expensive home, and need to borrow more, you could take out a separate mortgage for the extra borrowing.
-You’ll probably have to take out the additional loan with the same lender you’re porting your mortgage with.
+If you’re buying a more expensive home, and need to borrow more, you could take out another mortgage.

 fees for setting up a new mortgage